tmtsoftware/csw-filter-wheel-demo/README.md

 ## Prerequisites

-This project depends on csw-prod and esw-prototype.
-The version of csw-prod must be the same as the one used by esw-prototype.
+This project depends on csw and esw-prototype.
+The version of csw must be the same as the one used by esw-prototype.
 At present, this is set to Git commit identifier.
-Use this to also check out that version of csw-prod and install the services:
+Use this to also check out that version of csw and install the services:

-    cd ../csw-prod
+    cd ../csw
     git checkout <sha>
     sbt publishLocal stage